-Maggie Reagh, BA in Classical Philosophy, MA in Teaching, E-RYT 500, Certified Yoga Therapist (CYT) began studying Yoga at age 3 with her Mother guided by TV’s, Karen Zebroff.
+Maggie Reagh, BA in Classical Philosophy, MA in Teaching, C-IAYT, E-RYT 500 began studying Yoga at age 3 with her Mother guided by TV’s, Karen Zebroff.
 She resumed her practice of Yoga in her twenties after a pre-professional career in Modern dance came to an abrupt end due to lower back, neck, and knee pain.
 Pattabhi Jois’ Astanga Vinyasa practice brought her to Mysore, India in 2000 to study asana, pranayama and philosophy with BNS Iyengar at the Parakala Mutt where Krishnamacharya did his Vedic studies in the early 20th century.

 Searching for the source of Krishnamacharya’s work and looking for deeper healing from severe osteoarthritis and scoliosis as well as chronic anxiety and depression brought her to Chennai, India in 2001 to study at the Krishnamacharya Yoga Mandiram in Chennai, India with the TKV Desikachar family.

 With TKV Desikachar’s blessings at his father’s shrine, she started teaching Therapeutic Yoga in 2002 in Vancouver, Canada at Capilano University, where she is also faculty and the Program Coordinator of English for Academic Purposes.

 She went on to study with Gary and Mirka Kraftsow at the American Viniyoga Institute on Maui, Hawaii to learn how this work has been adapted for Westerners in group situations.